 - If you visit campus you must maintain physical distancing, demonstrate hand and respiratory hygiene, and sanitise surfaces where possible after use.

-- Should carefully read the Public Health Direction to ensure they understand the conditions of entry into Queensland.
+- Carefully read the Public Health Direction to ensure they understand the conditions of entry into Queensland.

 - Apply for an Declaration Pass prior to reaching the border.